done1892/Square-Images-Colorization/README.md

 `$ conda install pytorch torchvision cudatoolkit=10.0 -c pytorch`

-### Change cudatoolkit preference if you have another version of CUDA.
+### Change cudatoolkit preference if you have another CUDA version.
 If you don't have gpu:

 `$ conda install pytorch torchvision cpuonly -c pytorch`